 Their previous record, London Calling, had been a double-album, and they decided to go one step further by making this one a triple-LP set.
 Convincing the record company would prove to be another matter, especially because the band wanted it to retail for the price of a single.
 “They said, ‘If you want to put out Sandinista! you have to do it for no royalties,’" Strummer told Uncut in a 1999 interview.
 "So we said, ‘OK, shove it up your bum, that’s what we’ll do.
 You think you’re calling our bluff – we’ll do it.’”

-From the opening of "The Magnificent Seven," it's clear that the Clash were off on a new adventure.
-Clearly inspired by their surroundings.
+From the opening of "The Magnificent Seven," it's clear the Clash were off on a new adventure.
+Inspired by their surroundings.
 Paul Simonon lays out an inspired funk bass while Strummer employs a vocal delivery born out of the new sounds of rap floating around New York City at the time.
 "Mick Jones is the king arranger," said Strummer.
 "He was always looking to do the new thing.
 We just like hooked on to some of that vibe and made our own version of it."